cornucopia-rs/cornucopia/docs/src/writing_queries/type_annotations.md

 ## Custom attributes
 You can add custom attributes to generated structs using the `--#` and `--&` syntax.
 This allows you to add documentation, conditional compilation directives, or any other Rust attributes.

-When types contain non-`Copy` fields (like `String`), Clorinde generates both an owned struct and a borrowed variant.
+When types contain non-`Copy` fields (like `String`), Cornucopia generates both an owned struct and a borrowed variant.
 You can specify attributes for each:
 - `--#` applies attributes to the owned struct
 - `--&` applies attributes to the borrowed struct